 Estimating the discount factor distributions

 Discount factor distributions are estimated separately for each education group to match the distribution of liquid wealth for households in that group.
 To do so, we let each education group consist of types that differ in their subjective discount factor, β.
 The discount factors within each group e ∈{d,h,c} are assumed to be uniformly distributed in the range [βe −∇e,βe + ∇e].
-The parameters βe and ∇e are chosen for each group separately to match the median liquid wealth to permanent income ratio and the 20th, 40th, 60th, and 80th percentile points of the Lorenz curve for liquid wealth for that group.
-We approximate the uniform distribution of discount factors with a discrete approximation and let each education group consist of 7 different types.
+The parameters βe and ∇e are chosen for each group separately to match the median liquid-wealth-to-permanent-income ratio and the 20th, 40th, 60th, and 80th percentile points of the Lorenz curve for liquid wealth for that group.
+We approximate the uniform distribution of discount factors with a discrete approximation and let each education group consist of seven different types.

-Panel A of Table 2 shows the estimated values of (βe,∇e) for each education group.
-The panel also shows the minimum and maximum values of the discount factors we actually use in the model when we use a discrete approximation with 7 values to the uniform distribution of discount factors.
-Panel B of Table 2 shows that with these estimated distributions we can match the median liquid wealth to permanent income ratios for each education group exactly.
+Panel A of table 2 shows the estimated values of (βe,∇e) for each education group.
+The panel also shows the minimum and maximum values of the discount factors we actually use in the model when we use a discrete approximation with seven values to estimate the uniform distribution of discount factors.
+Panel B of table 2 shows that with these estimated distributions, we can exactly match the median liquid-wealth-to-permanent-income ratios for each education group.
 Figure 2 shows that with the estimated distributions, the model quite closely matches the distribution of liquid wealth within each education group as well as for the population as a whole.
 Our model does not Panel (A) Estimated discount factor distributions

 Dropout Highschool College